-Our enquiry questions form the basis for our units, meaning that pupils gain a solid understanding of historical knowledge and skills by applying them to answer enquiry questions through a series of lessons.
-We have designed these questions to be open-ended with no preconceived answers and therefore they are genuinely purposeful and engage pupils in generating a real change in skills and understanding.
+Our enquiry questions form the basis for our units, meaning that pupils gain a solid understanding of geographical knowledge and skills by applying them to answer enquiry questions.
+We have designed these questions to be open-ended with no preconceived answers and therefore they are genuinely purposeful and engage pupils in generating a real change.

 History is taught via weekly lessons in half termly topics, alternating curriculum time with Geography.
 Children engage in independent, paired and group work.
-The local area is fully utilised to achieve desired outcomes, with opportunities for learning outside the classroom.
+The local region is fully utilised to achieve desired outcomes, with opportunities for learning outside the classroom.
 Educational visits to museums and places of historical interest are provided throughout the curriculum, to broaden and enrich the children's understanding of the world.
 Themed weeks and in-school workshops from specialists and drama groups are a feature of History provision at New End.